Kampong Speu © nicolas pascarel

 What to see in Cambodia

--Make a pilgrimage to Angkor Wat for sunrise before touring more of the ancient temples in Siem Reap.
+-Make a pilgrimage to Angkor Wat for sunrise before touring more of the ancient temples near Siem Reap.

 -Take a boat from Chong Khneas to the 'floating villages' on the massive Tonle Sap Lake.